winapps-org/winapps/docs/docker.md

 ## Why docker?

-While working with virsh is completely fine for winapps you have to setup and optimise you vm manually.
-Docker on the other hand setups most of the stuff automatically and makes the vm highly portable between linux distros.
+While working with virsh is completely fine for winapps, however you have to setup and optimise you vm manually.
+Docker on the other hand setups most of the stuff automatically and also makes the vm highly portable between linux distros.

 # Requirements